flatcar-archive/flatcar-docs/os/booting-with-libvirt.md

-# Running Flatcar Linux on libvirt
+# Running Flatcar Container Linux on libvirt

-This guide explains how to run Flatcar Linux with libvirt using the QEMU driver.
+This guide explains how to run Flatcar Container Linux with libvirt using the QEMU driver.
 The libvirt configuration file can be used (for example) with `virsh` or `virt-manager`.
 The guide assumes that you already have a running libvirt setup and `virt-install` tool.
 If you don’t have that, other solutions are most likely easier.

 You can direct questions to the [IRC channel][irc] or [mailing list][flatcar-dev].

-## Download the Flatcar Linux image
+## Download the Flatcar Container Linux image

 In this guide, the example virtual machine we are creating is called flatcar-linux1 and all files are stored in `/var/lib/libvirt/images/flatcar-linux`.
 This is not a requirement — feel free